maidbarion/ai-chat-bot-server/README.md

 ## Config

-Ensure that you create both a .env file and also .env.test file in your root directory.
-In both files, place the following...
+Ensure that you create a .env file in the root directory, format is as follows...

-REACT_APP_API_BASE_URL="http://localhost:5000/api".
+PORT=5000
+OPENAI_API_KEY=#

+If you need to create an OpenAi API key, [information is here](https://openai.com/product)

 ## Installation